wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  A server receiving an ECS option that uses either too few or too
+      many ADDRESS octets, or that has non-zero ADDRESS bits set beyond

+Contavalli, et al.       Expires August 28, 2015                [Page 7]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

-      many ADDRESS octets, or that has non-zero ADDRESS bits set beyond SOURCE PREFIX-LENGTH, SHOULD return FORMERR to reject the packet, as a signal to the developer of the software making the request to fix their implementation.
+      SOURCE PREFIX-LENGTH, SHOULD return FORMERR to reject the packet, as a signal to the developer of the software making the request to fix their implementation.

    All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).

-Contavalli, et al.        Expires July 16, 2015                 [Page 7]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

 7. Protocol Description